EUMETNET/meteogate-documentation/docs/3-publishing-data.md

       - Onboarding to E-SOH
       - Onboarding to Radar
       - Onboarding to Climate
-    - Ensure metadata and notifications are configured according to HVD service requirements.
   > [to be updated]
   - **Pattern 2**: Managed and Proxied Access Through MeteoGate API Gateway
     - Register the APIs with the MeteoGate API Gateway.
 This can be done via: